2021-2022 Board of Directors

 I view the role of the ISDE Director highly important to ensure continued successes in all aspects of ISDE endeavors.
 I am grateful for being elected and I accept this nomination with humility, sense of pride and commitment to fulfill this important responsibility on behalf of the ISDE.
 I would work closely with other members to ensure the goals of this society are met and we continue to strive forward in providing significant contributions to our organization.
 If selected, I will take on this responsibility with enthusiasm, dedication and humility.
 I have the requisite time to fully commit to this position and would welcome the opportunity.
 My commitment and service to the ISDE will continue to be strong and I look forward to my continued stewardship on behalf of patients, members and the ISDE.

-It is an honor to continue to represent our interests and keep working on improving the society.
+It would be an honor to continue to represent our interests and keep working on improving the society.

 St. James Hospital and Trinity College, Ireland